 Other spellings/names for Velykyy Rakovets' are Nagy-Rákócz, Velika Rakovec', Rakovec Veliki and Welykyj Rakowez.

-Velykyy Rakovets' is located about 8 miles ESE of Irshava (Ilosva).
+Velykyy Rakovets' is located about eight miles east-southeast of Irshava (Ilosva).

 Jews probably settled in Velykyy Rakovets' in the early 18th century with six Jewish families present in 1728.